Camel on the loose kills two people near Tennessee petting zoo

 It is not clear how the camel got loose or why it attacked.
 Veterinarian and camel expert Bernard Faye said camels are quiet animals that have good relationships with people.

-But Faye, chairman of the International Society of Camelid Research and Development who is based in Montpellier, France, said in an email Monday to The Post that camels can exhibit dangerous behavior under certain circumstances such as when they are stressed and frightened or, for males, during rutting season — an annual period of sexual activity that runs from November to March in the United States.
+But Faye, chairman of the International Society of Camelid Research and Development who is based in Montpellier, France, said in an email Monday to The Post that camels can exhibit dangerous behavior under certain circumstances, such as when they are stressed and frightened or, for males, during rutting season — an annual period of sexual activity that runs from November to March in the United States.

 Faye explained that most camel accidents have been caused by rutting males.